 In another, Kramer tries to convince Jerry to eat a Junior Mint as they watch an operation, and Jerry pushing it away results in it falling into the patient's operating cavity.
 It's later hinted that this saved his life.
 Plus, Kramer's line right afterwards: "Who's gonna turn down a Junior Mint?
 It's chocolate, it's peppermint, it's delicious!
 It's very refreshing!"
 An outtake even has Jerry turning to the camera and acting like they're doing a commercial.

-Sex and the City: The producers always made sure we saw the Apple logo on Carrie's notebook whenever she was typing her column.
-It was subverted in "My Motherboard, Myself" when it finally crashed, we saw the bomb on the screen and we learned that most of her hard drive was lost.
-At the end she learned to back up her data externally.
+Sex and the City: The producers always make sure we see the Apple logo on Carrie's notebook whenever she's typing her column.
+It's subverted in "My Motherboard, Myself" when it finally crashes, we see the bomb on the screen and we learn that most of her hard drive is lost.
+At the end she learns to back up her data externally.

 "Clark, my Yaris gets great mileage."
 "Your super-speed's out of gas, so take my Yaris."
 Yaris, Yaris, YARIS.
-It was almost as bad as the Stride placement detailed below.
+It's almost as bad as the Stride placement detailed below.

-In one particular episode, Pete returned to the show in full force after a three-year absence, in an episode called "Hero", which was pretty much a drawn-out Product Placement scheme for Stride Gum.
-The gum actually had a point in the episode — it got contaminated with Green Rocks and gave Pete super stretching powers — so it was shown much more often than the average Product Placement item.
-Also, Stride gum was mentioned by name over and over, never "gum" but always "Stride," and even one mention of how long the flavor supposedly lasts.
+In one particular episode, Pete returns to the show in full force after a three-year absence, in an episode called "Hero", which is pretty much a drawn-out Product Placement scheme for Stride Gum.
+The gum actually has a point in the episode — it gets contaminated with Kryptonite and gives Pete super stretching powers — so it's shown much more often than the average Product Placement item.
+Also, Stride gum is mentioned by name over and over, never "gum" but always "Stride," and even one mention of how long the flavor supposedly lasts.
 At the end, a cured Pete offers Chloe some, holding it up to show the logo exactly as a person in a commercial would, and says "It's Kryptonite-free" as if that was its slogan.
-The entire episode was basically an hour-long Stride commercial with the cast of Smallville along for the ride.
+The entire episode is basically an hour-long Stride commercial with the cast of Smallville along for the ride.

-The most extreme examples of Smallville's glut of product placements include a melodramatic locker room scene before the Big Game where the camera lingers on Clark's Old Spice Red Zone deodorant in "Jinx", the Angel of Vengeance's use of Acuvue contact lenses when supersuited up in "Vengeance" (to which Chloe painfully states "Acuvue to the rescue!"), and a Product Promotion Parade in "Noir" where Jimmy Olsen plays Chloe a goodbye playlist by hooking up his Apple iPod to her Toyota Yaris before snapping a farewell photo of them using his Nikon Coolpix camera.
-It's a testament to the durability of product placements that I was able to recall all of these from memory.
+The most extreme examples of their glut of product placements include a melodramatic locker room scene before the Big Game where the camera lingers on Clark's Old Spice Red Zone deodorant in "Jinx", the Angel of Vengeance's use of Acuvue contact lenses when supersuited up in "Vengeance" (to which Chloe painfully states "Acuvue to the rescue!"), and a Product-Promotion Parade in "Noir" where Jimmy Olsen plays Chloe a goodbye playlist by hooking up his Apple iPod to her Toyota Yaris before snapping a farewell photo of them using his Nikon Coolpix camera.
+It's a testament to the durability of product placements that all of these were recalled from memory.
 Ugh.

 In the Groundhog Day episode, Colonel O'Neill and Teal'c hit golfballs through the stargate with name-brand golf equipment prominently displayed.
-Rule of Cool win.
+Rule of Cool, though.

 Stargate SG-1 is guilty of this extremely subtly, as Samantha Carter is always seen either using a Dell Inspiron laptop or, in the later seasons, a Dell XPS laptop.

-Superhuman Samurai Syber-Squad: The computer scenes always showed enough of the edge of the monitor for a very large and prominent Compaq logo to be displayed.
+Superhuman Samurai Syber-Squad: The computer scenes always show enough of the edge of the monitor for a very large and prominent Compaq logo to be displayed.

 Reward Challenge rewards have included camp-building supplies from Home Depot, Budweiser beer, Charmin-brand toilet paper, family messages on Sprint smartphones, so on, and so forth.
 A 2011 challenge required using Sears' Craftsman tools at each stage of a relay race.
 And not only are the products prominently branded, but host Jeff Probst is careful to mention the brand at every opportunity.
 Advertisers get their money's worth from Survivor!

-Perhaps most embarrassing of all was the time that a reward was a pre-screening of the soon-to-flop Jack Black film adaptation of Gulliver's Travels, in which we got a ton of obviously staged shots of the winners laughing and saying things like "He's fat!"
-Then at Tribal Council they discussed the film like it was some deep philosophical piece.
+Perhaps most embarrassing of all is the time that a reward was a pre-screening of the soon-to-flop Jack Black film adaptation of Gullivers Travels, in which we get a ton of obviously staged shots of the winners laughing and saying things like "He's fat!"
+Then at Tribal Council they discuss the film like it's some deep philosophical piece.
 Worst of all is that the timing of when the season was filmed made it obvious that they couldn't actually be watching the finished film, and at best were just seeing a few scenes.

 Today: Smuckers sponsors the 100th birthday shout-outs helmed by semi-retired weatherman Willard Scott.

-Also, 1968 had an odd one for milk (with then-host Hugh Downs) and the now-defunct National Observer newspaper (thenco-host Barbara Walters) after the Today show crew had taken over coverage of the 1968 U.S. presidential election (which was still up for grabs at that point)
+1968 had an odd one for milk (with then-host Hugh Downs) and the now-defunct National Observer newspaper (thenco-host Barbara Walters) after the Today show crew had taken over coverage of the 1968 U.S. presidential election (which was still up for grabs at that point).

-Top Shot: The History Channel's game show gives away a Bass Pro Shops $2,000 gift card for the winner of an elimination challenge.
-This is separate from the $100,000 cash prize for being the last man standing; a contestant could win one or more of the gift cards but not win the grand prize, conversely the grand prize winner might never end up in an elimination challenge and thus never win any gift cards.
+Top Shot on The History Channel gives away a Bass Pro Shops $2,000 gift card for the winner of an elimination challenge.
+This is separate from the $100,000 cash prize for being the last man standing; a contestant could win one or more of the gift cards but not win the grand prize.
+Conversely, the grand prize winner might never end up in an elimination challenge and thus never win any gift cards.

-The Ultimate Fighter: Although this show is one giant advertisement for the UFC, The Ultimate Fighter: Brazil features the notable inclusion of very blatant product placement for a variety of brands, in contrast to the American version.
+Although The Ultimate Fighter is one giant advertisement for the UFC, The Ultimate Fighter: Brazil features the notable inclusion of blatant product placement for a variety of brands, in contrast to the American version.
 Sponsors are listed by the coaches during their speeches to contestants.
 Whole scenes are dedicated to showing fighters shaving using the featured brand products from a promotional display beside their sink.
 There's even a scene of a coach holding a team meeting to pass out and praise a nutritional supplement.
 Apparently not just content to push brands, another fighter shows up to deliver a public service announcement to the fighters about avoiding infection from stagnant water in potted plants.

-One of their sponsors is Hyundai, and their Tucson compact SUV is featured in the second season.
+One of the show's sponsors is Hyundai, and their Tucson compact SUV is featured in the second season.
 Hyundai even created a "zombie survival machine" based on their Elantra compact as part of their cross-promotion with the show.

 The Gerber blade company also sponsors the show.
 Whenever a combat knife, hatchet, machete, or other bladed weapon is used on the show, expect to see the Gerber logo and their distinctive black-and-orange coloring.

-During the second season, they have been showing Twizzlers brand licorice in several episodes.
-One episode had Myka saying she was "a Twizzlers girl", and another episode had a prolonged shot of her taking a Twizzler out of a package.
+During the second season, they show Twizzlers-brand licorice in several episodes.
+One episode has Myka saying she was "a Twizzlers girl", and another episode has a prolonged shot of her taking a Twizzler out of a package.